SpicyTech2823/SpicyTech2823/README.md

 ## 🚀 About Me

 - 🎓 IT Engineering student at Royal University of Phnom Penh
-- 💻 Interested in Wep/App Development & AI
+- 💻 Interested in Full-Stack Development & AI
 - 📚 Currently improving coding & English skills
 - 🌍 From Tbong Khmum, Cambodia